Jon Gruden Is Still Worth Millions After Leaving the Vegas Raiders

 Just four years into the richest coaching contract in NFL history, Las Vegas Raiders coach Jon Gruden resigned after racist, homophobic, and misogynistic emails he sent in the past were made public.
-Gruden’s resignation could put a dent in his net worth, which is estimated to be $30 million, according to CelebrityNetWorth.com.
+Many assumed Gruden’s resignation would put a dent in his net worth, though the former sports coach still appears to be worth a pretty penny.

 Former Las Vegas Raiders Head Coach

 Jon Gruden was the head coach of the NFL's Las Vegas Raiders who resigned Oct.
 11, 2021, amid controversy around racist and homophobic emails he sent in the past.
 His salary prior to his resignation was $10 million per year on a 10-year contract worth $100 million.
 Gruden's previous income also included his $4 million annual salary as coach of the Tampa Bay Buccaneers and a $6.5 million annual salary during his time as an ESPN commentator.

 Children: Jon "Deuce" Gruden II, Michael Gruden, Jayson Gruden